Inzane 17

 if thats whippped count me in, i do the same thing. course i've been married for 34 yrs.

-your a newlywed, so call it .............foreplay? angel
+your a newlywed, so call it .............foreplay? :angel:

 Jabba

 Can she straighten out her legs by laying them on your knees?
 Kits knees hurt occasionaly but she will put both legs straight out on my knees.
 Works for about 20 miles.
 Plus I can massage her feet for her!
-Man I sound whipped.
-Embarrassed
+Man I sound whipped. :-[

 Not a chance...
 My wife was in a car wreck in '97.
 F'd her up bad.
 She has an artificial hip, and is having trouble with a tendon catching on the hardware.
 She's going in to have that tendon "clipped" on 9-20.
 Hopefully it will help he lift her leg.
 Right now she can't at all.